 About X-linked Retinitis Pigmentosa (XLRP)

 XLRP is an inherited condition that causes progressive vision loss in boys and young men.
 Characteristics of the disease include night blindness in early childhood and progressive constriction of the visual field.
 In general, XLRP patients experience a gradual decline in visual acuity over the disease course, which results in legal blindness around the 4th decade of life.
-AGTC was granted U.S. Food and Drug (FDA) orphan drug designation in 2017, as well as European Commission orphan medicinal product designation in 2016, for its gene therapy product candidate to treat XLRP caused by mutations in the RPGR gene.
+AGTC was granted FDA orphan drug designation in 2017, as well as European Commission orphan medicinal product designation in 2016, for its gene therapy product candidate to treat XLRP caused by mutations in the RPGR gene.

 About X-linked Retinoschisis (XLRS)

 XLRS is an inherited retinal disease caused by mutations in the RS1 gene, which encodes the retinoschisin protein.
 It is characterized by abnormal splitting of the layers of the retina, resulting in poor visual acuity in young boys, which can progress to legal blindness in adult men.

 In December 2018, AGTC reported topline interim six-month data from its Phase 1/2 clinical trial in patients with XLRS.
 Results from the XLRS study supported general safety and tolerability of AGTC’s gene delivery platform but did not demonstrate signs of clinical activity at six-months.
 A total of 27 subjects were treated and all subjects completed study visits through at least month six.
 The Company will complete patient monitoring activities on the XLRS program according to the clinical protocol.

 Forward Looking Statements